Dr Emma Katz — scroll down this link to find her podcasts. Her blog: Decoding Coercive Control.

-A blog where children express their fear, pain and desperation through poems, art, music, and letters
+A blog where children express their fear, pain and desperation through poems, art, music, and letters.

 Cedar Network: Impact of Domestic Abuse on Children

 Cedar (Children Experiencing Domestic Abuse Recovery) is a unique way of working with children, young people and their mothers who have experienced domestic abuse.
-This website has all the information you will need to find out more about Cedar, how it works and where you can access the service.

 Children Against Court Appointed Child Abuse